hfarhaditolie/DICAM/README.md

 This repository contains the PyTorch implementation of the DICAM underwater image enhancement method provided by the authors.
 The manuscript is available [here](https://www.sciencedirect.com/science/article/pii/S0925231224003564).

-:rocket:  :rocket:  :rocket: **News**:
+📢 **News**:

-- 2023/03/26 📢 We're excited to announce the deployment of an online demo showcasing the DICAM model on [Hugging Face](https://huggingface.co/spaces/sentorion/DICAM-Demo) 🤗, running on CPU ⚠️!
+- 2023/03/26 We're excited to announce the deployment of an online demo showcasing the DICAM model on [Hugging Face](https://huggingface.co/spaces/sentorion/DICAM-Demo) 🤗, running on CPU!
 - 2023/03/25 We have made our source codes with the pre-trained model on the UIEB dataset online 😊